Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Lifelong Self-Adaptation to Deal with Shift of Adaptation Spaces

 Figure~\ref{fig:lsa} shows the architecture of a lifelong self-adaptive system.
 We explain the role of each component and the flow of activities among them.

 \paragraph{Managed System} Interacts with the users to realize the domain goals of the system.

 \paragraph{Managing System} Monitors the managed system and environment and executes adaptation actions on the managed system to realize the adaptation goals.
-The managing system comprises the MAPE components that share knowledge.
-A learner supports the MAPE functions.
-The learning models are stored in the knowledge.
-The system may ask an operator for input (explained below).
+The managing system comprises the MAPE components that share knowledge. \re{The MAPE functions are supported by a learner, which primary aim is to solve a learning problem~\cite{gheibi2021}.
+Such problems can range from keeping runtime models up-to-date to reducing large adaptation spaces and updating adaptation rules or policies.
+The managing system may interact with an operator for input (explained below). }

 \paragraph{Lifelong Learning Loop} Adds a meta-layer on top of the managing system, leveraging the principles of lifelong machine learning.
-This layer tracks the layers beneath and when it detects a new learning task, it will evolve the learning model(s) of the learner accordingly.
+This layer tracks the layers beneath and when it detects a new learning task, it will evolve the learning model(s) of the learner \re{of the managing system} accordingly.
 We elaborate now on the components of the lifelong learning loop and their interactions.

 \paragraph{Knowledge Manager} Collects and stores all knowledge that is relevant to the learning tasks of the learner of the managing system (realizing requirement R1).
 In each adaptation cycle, the knowledge manager collects a knowledge triplet: $k_i$\,=\,$\langle$input$_i$,\,state$_i$,\,output$_i \}$$\rangle$, a responsibility of the task manager.
 The labeled triplets are stored in the repository with knowledge tasks.
 Depending on the type of learning tasks at hand, some parts of the knowledge triples may not be required by the lifelong learning loop.